mreymann/temperx/README.md

-# temperx :bar_chart:
+# temperx/temperx.go :bar_chart:

-Munin plugin that monitors temperature and humidity as measured by the TEMPerHUM/TEMPerX USB dongle (413d:2107)
+* temperx: Munin plugin written in PHP that monitors temperature and humidity

-## Info ##
+* temperx.go: Standalone tool written in Go that reports current temperature and humidity

-This will only work for devices with ID 413d:2107.
+These tools will only work for TEMPerHUM/TEMPerX USB devices with ID 413d:2107.
 Mine identifies itself as "TEMPerX_V3.1".

+## temperx

-## Prerequesites ##
+### Prerequesites

 This plugin relies entirely on the hid-query binary provided by https://github.com/edorfaus/TEMPered .
 Make sure the binary uses libusb not hidraw.
 On Ubuntu 16.04 I did the following: